 No “Yack” in French but quite a different onomatopoeia: “beurk”, or simply “berk”!

 7 – The French Onomatopoeia for Enjoying Food = Miam

 It’s our Yum!
 And we use it a lot.
 French people often show their appreciation for food by humming a “mmmm” sound.
 More about commenting on food in French in this article.

 Pronounced it just like “eye”.
 We often repeat it three times: “aïe-aïe-aïe”!
 Sometimes it becomes “ouaïe” or we multiplie the ï’s… Representing a sound leaves a lot of room for creativity!

 And the French sound for tickling is “guili-guili”.
 Pronounce this one with a hard G, the u is silent.
 So Gili-gili.

 10 – French Baby Sounds = Ouin-ouin and Areuh-areuh

-These have to be my favorites: “ouin-ouin”, featuring the nasal sound “in” for a crying baby, and “areuh-areuh” for cooning: how more French could this sound be?
+These two have to be my favorites: “ouin-ouin”, featuring the nasal sound “in” for a crying baby, and “areuh-areuh” for cooning: how more French could this sound be?

-Demonstration in this video – granted you’ll hear the mom say “areuh” more than the baby!
+Here a demonstration of “arheuh” in this video – granted you’ll hear the mom say “areuh” more than the baby!